GluuFederation/docs-oxd-prod/3.1.3/sources/api/index.md

 ### oxd OpenID Connect APIs
 `oxd-server` provides seven APIs for OpenID Connect authentication.
-In general, you can think of the Authorization Code Flow as a three step process:
+In general, you can think of the Authorization Code Flow as a three-step process:

  1. Redirect person to the authorization URL and obtain a code
  1. Use code to obtain tokens (access_token, id_token and refresh_token)